bio-raum/FooDMe2/docs/usage.md

 - nd5
 - nd6

-Curated databases for these genes are obtained from [Midori](https://www.reference-midori.info/).
+Curated databases for these genes are obtained from [Midori](https://www.reference-midori.info/) and [Unite](https://unite.ut.ee/index.php).

 ### Expert options

 Only change these if you have a good reason to do so.

+#### `--blocklist`
+Provide a list of NCBI taxonomy IDs (one per line) that should be masked from the BLAST database (and thus the result).
+FooDMe 2 uses a built-in [block list](../assets/blocklist.txt) - but you can use this option to overwrite it, if need be.
+A typical use case would be a list of taxa that you know for a fact to be false positive hits.

 #### `--disable_low_complexity [default = false]`
 By default, Blast with filter/main low complexity sequences.
 If your amplicons have very low complexity, you may wish to set this option to disable the masking of low complexity motifs.